 With these changes, the Working Group believes that the Community Priority Evaluation process reflect to a greater extent the purposes set forth in the original GNSO policies and will hopefully reduce the number of complaints the CPE process receives compared to the 2012 new gTLD application round.

 Rationale for Affirmation 34.1: The Working Group supports the overall approach used in the 2012 round for community-based applications, as well as the continued prioritization of applications in contention sets that have passed Community Priority Evaluation.
 Therefore, the Working Group affirms this approach as well as Implementation Guideline H* from 2007.

+Rationale for Implementation Guidance 34.2: The Working Group supports leveraging experts with knowledge of the communities in question in determining if there is the requisite “awareness and recognition” among members of the community, especially in cases where recognition of the community is not measurable (e.g., where such recognition is prevented by national law).

-Rationale for Implementation Guidance 34.2: In the 2012 round, a community was considered “pre-existing” for the purposes of CPE if the community had been “active as such since before the new gTLD policy recommendations were completed in September 2007.”
+Rationale for Implementation Guidance 34.3: In the 2012 round, a community was considered “pre-existing” for the purposes of CPE if the community had been “active as such since before the new gTLD policy recommendations were completed in September 2007.”
 The Working Group believes that the time period used in this definition is arbitrary and further believes that legitimate communities may exist that have been active for a relatively short period of time.
 The Working Group understands that the original criterion may have sought to prevent the formation of communities solely for the purpose of CPE, but considers the risk of “gaming” in this regard to be low.
 Therefore the Working Group believes that it is sufficient and appropriate to require only that the community has been existence since the beginning of the then current application submission period.

-Rationale for Implementation Guidance 34.3: The Working Group notes that some communities have a clear and straightforward membership definition having “card carrying” members.
-The Working Group believes that the 2012 Evaluation Guidelines interpreted Applicant Guidebook provisions regarding Delineation too narrowly to focus exclusively on communities and associations that are economic in nature should also recognize membership attributes of other types of communities, including linguistic and cultural communities, in evaluating Delineation.
+Rationale for Implementation Guidance 34.4: The Working Group notes that some communities have a clear and straightforward membership definition by having “card carrying” members, others have a clear and straightforward membership definition without having “card carrying” members, and an additional set of legitimate communities (particularly cultural and linguistic communities) may not have clear and straight-forward membership definition at all.
+The Working Group believes that the 2012 Evaluation Guidelines interpreted Applicant Guidebook provisions regarding Delineation too narrowly to focus exclusively on communities and associations that are economic in nature.
+This implementation guidance seeks to ensure that cultural and linguistic communities also have a path to success with respect to the Delineation Criterion.

-Rationale for Implementation Guidance 34.4: The Working Group emphasizes that the Evaluation Guidelines should not be interpreted for scoring purposes to mean that there can only be one entity to administer a community.
+Rationale for Implementation Guidance 34.5: The Working Group emphasizes that the Evaluation Guidelines should not be interpreted for scoring purposes to mean that there can only be one entity to administer a community.
+The Evaluation Guidelines should further be clear that an organization that serves as a representative (as opposed to an administrator) of the community should be treated on equal footing with one that is administrative in nature.
 The Working Group believes that the Evaluation Guidelines should be clearer in this regard.

-Rationale for Implementation Guidance 34.5: The Working Group believes that clear guidance regarding scoring in relation to the Nexus criteria should be included in the Evaluation Guidelines and has suggested text in this regard.
+Rationale for Implementation Guidance 34.6: The Working Group believes that clear guidance regarding scoring in relation to the Nexus criteria should be included in the Evaluation Guidelines and has suggested text in this regard.